felix-clark/felix-clark.github.io/_posts/2020-03-30-math-of-glm.md

 Another note: When the canonical link function is used, \\(\mathbf{X}^\intercal
 \mathbf{y}\\) is a sufficient statistic for the whole data set.

+NOTE: When the canonical link function allows un-physical values, the [Jeffreys prior](https://en.wikipedia.org/wiki/Jeffreys_prior) may be useful in determining a natural link function.
+For instance, the Jeffrey's prior for the variance of a normal distribution imposes that the logarithm of the variance is uniformly distributed.
+This might suggest that the linear predictor for the variance should be associated with the logarithm of the variance, i.e. the variance expressed as an exponential function of the linear predictor.

 ---
 ## Iteratively re-weighted least squares